Russian Bombshell Viki Odintcova Ditches Bra And Leaves Her Shirt Unbuttoned To Flaunt Assets

 Russian model Viki Odintcova recently treated her 4.8 million Instagram followers to a very sexy snap which not only became an instant hit but also left her legions of ardent admirers totally hot under the collar.

-In the picture – which the 25-year-old model posted to wish a happy Women’s Day to her fans, Viki was featured wearing a white shirt which she left unbuttoned and wore nothing underneath.
+In the picture, which the 25-year-old model posted to wish a happy Women’s Day to her fans, Viki was featured wearing a white shirt which she left unbuttoned and wore nothing underneath.
 As a result, Viki provided a generous view of her perky breasts and taut stomach which sent temperatures immediately soaring.
-And not only that but the model also flaunted her long, bare legs as she posed for the camera by sitting on the floor of her room.
+And not only that, but the model also flaunted her long, bare legs as she posed for the camera by sitting on the floor of her room.

 In terms of her beauty looks, the stunner applied minimal makeup and let her brunette tresses down to pull off a simple yet sexy look.
 Per the geotag, the picture was captured in Moscow, Russia – the model’s hometown.